sethmnielsen/personal-website/content/home/hero.md

 Hey!
 I'm Seth.

-I'm an engineer with a passion for writing software to make things perform in the physical world.
+I'm an engineer with a passion for writing software that performs in the physical world.

 I love the challenge of transforming big ideas into complete solutions that **actually work**.